flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 If you need to see in detail what type of NQL is being generated under the "tiles" of the filter, you can switch to the "Playground" view (![image-20230801153411926](assets_04-Searchbar/image-20230801153411926.png) button -> Playground).

-Here, with the `Edit query` option disabled, you can simultaneously see the filtering expression in the search bar in the form of "tiles" as well as the corresponding NQL expression in the `Query` field.
+Here, with the `Edit query` option disabled, you can simultaneously see the filtering expression in the search bar in the form of "tiles", as well as the corresponding NQL expression in the `Query` field.

 ---